viktor-akusoff/GalleryThief/README.md

 refer every its request.
 It also has some kind of a cool down between two requests to make them less repetitive and suspicious.

-First run takes a while because it loads proxy list from [freeproxyupdate.com](https://freeproxyupdate.com).
+First run takes a while because it loads proxy list from given url address.
 After that you can send several requests and they will be processed much faster than an initial run.

 ## Quick Start